MaciekTalaska/tinyppm/README.md

 Details:
 --------

-`tinyppm` supports only 'raw ppm' format (the most popular format of ppm.
+- only 'raw ppm' format is supported (the most popular format of ppm.
 More details: [ppm format specification][ppm] ).

-Another restriction that is important is that at them moment `tinyppm` supports reading only truecolor (24bpp - 3 color channels, 8b per channel) images.
+- `tinyppm` supports only truecolor images (24bits per pixel - 3 color channels & 8 bits per channel).
 After the image is read it is converted to RGB+A format (32bpp) so that it is ready to be pushed directly to framebuffer.

 [ppm]: http://netpbm.sourceforge.net/doc/ppm.html